AndyDune/ConditionalExecution/README.md

 ### add($condition)

 It adds condition to a queue.
 Condition is not check immediately.
+It can be callable.

 ### bindAnd()